Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Evaluation

-\textbf{Comparison with Edge GPU.} As shown in \figref{fig:ab_speed} (left), our design achieves a rasterization speedup of $16.9\sim20.4\times$ over the edge GPU, with a throughput exceeding $150$ FPS (frames per second) as indicated on the secondary axis.
-This speedup is attributed to the axis-oriented rasterization, which effectively avoids redundant computations and reduces the MAC count.
-Our dedicated hardware architecture provides high parallelism and excellent PE utilization. \figref{fig:ab_speed} (right) illustrates the remarkable speedup achieved by neural sorting.
-Even the naive pipeline achieves a speedup of $102\sim525\times$ over the edge GPU, as neural sorting converts the originally expensive sorting process into a low-cost MAC operation, which is efficiently accelerated by our PE array.
-Interestingly, indoor scenes—specifically counter, kitchen, and room—exhibit higher speedups.
-This is because these scenes contain fewer Gaussians but exhibit more intersections with tiles, and the naive pipeline eliminates replicated computations by performing the entire sorting at the beginning.
-However, memory-bound issues significantly degrade PE utilization.
-Thanks to our fine-grained interleaved pipeline, the speedup nearly reaches $2000\times$.
-Although the fine-grained interleaved pipeline incurs some replicated computation for Gaussians across tiles, the small size of the MLP and high PE utilization outweigh this effect, rendering the sorting latency negligible.
+\textit{Rasterization and sorting comparison.} As shown in \figref{fig:ab_speed} (left), our design achieves a rasterization speedup of $4.6\sim7.9\times$ over the edge GPU, with throughput exceeding 150 frames per second (FPS) as indicated on the secondary axis.
+This speedup stems from axis-shared rasterization, which avoids redundant computations and reduces the MAC count, while our dedicated hardware architecture sustains high parallelism and PE utilization. \figref{fig:ab_speed} (right) compares sorting latency on the edge GPU with that of our MLP-based OIT inference, which replaces the sorting process.
+It shows that even the naive pipeline achieves a speedup of $21\sim119\times$ over the edge GPU, as order-independent transmittance converts the originally expensive sorting process into a lightweight MAC operation that is efficiently executed by our PE array.
+By resolving the memory-bound bottleneck, our fine-grained interleaved pipeline further enhances PE utilization, with a speedup over $300\times$.